 “After some hard work by the MacStadium product team, it was very straightforward to learn and teach out,” said Sam Weiss, Solution Partner Manager at Jamf.
 “The MacStadium team stood by our side the entire time supporting us whenever we needed it.”

-The conference kicked off without a hitch, and the lab experience, powered by Orka, was able to run effortlessly for the duration of the conference.
+The conference kicked off without a hitch, and the lab experience, powered by Orka Platform, was able to run effortlessly for the duration of the conference.
 MacStadium was there, with 24/7 remote hands and eyes to help should any problem arise, ensuring that Jamf and their conference attendees would never have to wait for any fix.
-However, attendees were able to experience a seamless, effortless lab experience, all thanks to Jamf and the custom solution created by MacStadium’s Orka.
+However, attendees were able to experience a seamless, effortless lab experience, all thanks to Jamf and the custom solution created by MacStadium’s Orka Platform.